raselcse07/Resume-Portfolio-for-University-Students/README.md

-# Resume Portfolio for University Students (Stay Conncted!)
+# Stay Conncted!
 ![Stay Connected!](http://raselsplanet.com/media/stay-connected_Rasels_Planet.jpg "Stay Connected!")

 # Project Purpose
 * Academic Project (Software Engineering Course)

-# OverviewStay
+# Overview
-Connected an Ex-Students Management Software of a University.
+Stay Connected an Ex-Students Management Software of a University.
 The main purpose of building this software is to find the ex-students info, their present situation, their resume etc.

 # Features
 * User Management